VoidHack/write-ups/Kaspersky 2017/joy/petushok/README.md

 <p><img src="petushok.png"></p>

-Looking more closely on cell classes, we can see unused "Co" names.
+Looking more closely at cell classes, we can see unused "Co" names.

-Now we can make a [scrypt](solver.py), that removes all "CoCo\<x\>" styles and adds color to "Co" cells.
+Now we can make the [script](solver.py), that removes all "CoCo\<x\>" styles and adds color to "Co" cells.
 Result page contains flag.